Aastha3348/Aastha3348/README.md

 ### Bonjour!!
+Hola!!
+Nǐn hǎo!!
 This is Aastha Singh's Github Profile. 👋

 - 🔭 I’m currently working on Exploring New Technologies
 - 🌱 I’m currently learning Data Science & Data Mining
 - 👯 I’m looking to collaborate on Anything
 - 🤔 I’m looking for help with Data Science & Internships related to this field
-- 💬 Ask me about
+- 💬 Ask me about ----------
       * Python, C++, Java, JavaScript
       * Machine Learning
       * Data Analytics